-To celebrate the fortieth anniversary of the birth of Peace Child International in 1981, and building on the success of its UN75 Concert produced for UN Day 2020, this initiative seeks to launch an annual, global public-facing event on UN Day (October 24).
+To celebrate the fortieth anniversary of the birth of Peace Child International, and building on the success of its UN75 Concert produced for UN Day 2020, this initiative seeks to launch an annual, global public-facing event on UN Day (October 24).
 Each year, the Online Festival, couched in a concert of songs, stories and statements recruited through a global contest for young people under 25, will summarise the UN’s meticulously-gathered data on the State of the Planet, and its thought leadership and Actions that deliver solutions to the challenges we face.
 To operationalise the UN’75 Anniversary Declaration’s commitment to meaningful engagement with Youth, the Festival will be hosted and co-created by youth.
-Its central goal is to inspire them to achieve, in their lifetimes, the future peaceful, sustainable world that our generation has signally failed to do.
+Its central goal is to inspire them to achieve, in their lifetimes, the future peaceful, sustainable world that previous generations have signally failed to do.

 Background & Rationale: